-House trained dogs will pee in the house for one of the following reasons:
+House-trained dogs will pee in the house because they:

-- They are trying to appease you (submissive urination)
+- are trying to appease you (submissive urination)

-Submissive urination is not a health issue but I felt I should include it here because it is important to recognize it for what it is.
+Submissive urination is not a health issue, but I felt I should include it here because it is essential to recognize it for what it is.
 Punishing it will only make matters worse.

 Any condition causing excessive drinking (polydipsia) will result in lots and lots of urine.

 This in itself can cause potty accidents in the house.
-Because of the sheer volume, the dog will need to urinate more frequently and if they don’t get the opportunity, have an accident.
+In addition, because of the sheer volume, the dog will need to urinate more frequently and have an accident if they don’t get the opportunity.